-Math Foundations (4501, 4502) Math Foundations is a basic math class that covers operational skills required for success with Algebra and Geometry content.
+Math Foundations (4501, 4502)

+Math Foundations is a basic math class that covers operational skills required for success with Algebra and Geometry content.
 Math Foundations will cover number theory, fractions, ratios and proportions, rational numbers, and integers.
 This course is intended for students who need extra practice before moving into working with variables in Algebra.

+Pre-Algebra (4511)

-Pre-Algebra (4511) One Credit, Half Block Grades 9, 10 Pre-Algebra is intended to strengthen freshman students' mastery of concepts and skills necessary for success in the high school lowa Core mathematics courses.
+Pre-Algebra is intended to strengthen freshman students' mastery of concepts and skills necessary for success in the high school lowa Core mathematics courses.
 It provides a general introduction to the study skills and mathematics necessary at the high school level while covering algebraic topics including real number operations on expressions, linear equations and inequalities, and linear graphs.
 This course corresponds to 8th grade math.

-Algebra I A/B (4601A, 4602B) Two Credits, Half Block Grades 9, 10, 11, 12 This course completes the first course in the college preparatory mathematics sequence, Algebra I. It will include a review of linear equations and inequalities but focus primarily on operations with quadratic equations and polynomials.
+Algebra I A/B (4601A, 4602B)

+This course completes the first course in the college preparatory mathematics sequence, Algebra I. It will include a review of linear equations and inequalities but focus primarily on operations with quadratic equations and polynomials.
 This course will also examine the applications of these algebraic skills across other mathematical fields, including basic geometry, probability, and statistics.
-This is the initial course in meeting the Iowa Core High School Standards.
+This is the initial course in meeting the lowa Core High School Standards.

-Honors Algebra I (4611) One Credit, Half Block Grades 9, 10, 11, 12 Honors Algebra I is designed for the advanced college-bound student.
+Honors Algebra I (4611)

+Honors Algebra I is designed for the advanced college-bound student.
 It is an introduction to the Honors program for those students that were successful with Algebra at the 8th grade level.
 In addition to a review of the topics of Algebra I, students will be introduced to a variety of advanced algebraic techniques and applications including factoring, rational expressions, exponentials, and statistical analysis.

+Pre - Geometry (4680)

+Grades 9.10

-Pre - Geometry (4680) One Credit, Half Block Grades 9.10 Prerequisite: previous completion of Pre-Algebra and Algebra 1, students who have completed Geometry are ineligible to enroll.
+Prerequisite: previous completion of Pre-Algebra and Algebra 1, students who have completed Geometry are ineligible to enroll.

-Pre-Geometry is intended to strengthen students' mastery of concepts and skills necessary for success in the High School Iowa Core mathematics courses.
+Pre-Geometry is intended to strengthen students' mastery of concepts and skills necessary for success in the High School lowa Core mathematics courses.
 It provides a general introduction to the study skills and mathematics necessary at the high school level while covering geometry topics including defining angles, circles, surface area and volume, transformations, triangles, polygons, and the Pythagorean Theorem.
 This course does NOT replace Geometry in the four-year college admission requirements.